mihzad/MobileNetV3_GestureClassifier/README.md

-This 2Dconv gesture classifier is the first successful train i`ve ever made.
+This 2Dconv gesture classifier is the first successful train|validation|test cycle i`ve ever made.
 It also is a part of my bachelors graduation work presented in .pdf file - further descriptions can be found there.